V0174/Random-Album-Copy/README.md

 # Random-Album-Copy
 Powershell script to copy random (music) albums when you need a random selection of specified size.
+It was made for copying a selection of my music collection to my mobile phone, but it should work with any kind of files.

-I just leave it here in case someone will find it handy.
+I'll just leave it here in case someone will find it handy.
 It's a powershell script, undocumented and with variable names in both English and Czech.
 Read it on your own risk.

 Currently it works only with collections with directory structure:
 <pre>